BestTimesToVisit.com Logo

 food

-Don't leave Medellín without trying an 'Ajiaco' (a hearty chicken and potato soup) or a 'Bandeja Paisa' (a massive platter of beans, rice, meat, and more – share it if you can!).
-For a sweet treat, look for 'obleas' with arequipe (caramel) from street vendors.
+You absolutely must try an 'Ajiaco' (a hearty chicken and potato soup) or a 'Bandeja Paisa' (a massive platter of beans, rice, meat, plantain, and more) at a traditional 'fonda' (local eatery).
+For a quick and delicious snack, grab a 'buñuelo' (fried cheese ball) from a street vendor – they're addictive!

 packing

-Pack light, breathable clothing as Medellín is known as the 'City of Eternal Spring' with pleasant, consistent temperatures year-round.
-However, evenings can get a bit cooler, so a light jacket or sweater is a good idea.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring!
+Pack light, breathable clothing as Medellín enjoys a 'city of eternal spring' climate with average temperatures around 72°F (22°C).
+However, evenings can get cooler, so a light jacket or sweater is a good idea.
+Comfortable walking shoes are essential, as you'll be doing a lot of exploring, especially if you plan to hike up to Comuna 13.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.